David-c0degeek/unraid_xfs_undelete/docs/usage.md

 ## Post-Recovery

 After recovery:
-1. Review the recovered files in the output directory.
+1. Review the recovered files in your specified output directory.
 2. If needed, run file recovery software on the recovered files to restore file names and directory structure.
 3. If you used `PASSWORD_METHOD="script"`, securely delete the configuration file containing your encryption password or remove the password from it.